stiac/accessibility_widget/SOFTWARE_REPORT.md

 - **Testing**: Planned (manual regression required)

 ## Recent Activities
+- 2025-12-27 — Replaced the scroll hint treatment with a localized expand/collapse toggle so overflowed tools remain discoverable without relying on hidden scrollbars (AI assistant)
 - 2025-12-26 — Added localized scroll hints and gradient overlays so the tools list clearly communicates when more controls are available (AI assistant)
 - 2025-12-25 — Embedded all maintained locale bundles directly in the widget and introduced a local Tailwind build pipeline with a packaged stylesheet fallback (AI assistant)
 - 2025-12-22 — Hid the Change Positions controls by default and added a dataset toggle so hosts can re-enable them when required (AI assistant)